Probate Q&A Series How do you use a permissive notice approach under N.C. Gen. Stat. § 28A-18-11 for final accounting in North Carolina probate?

 2. File a Permissive Notice Motion.
 Under N.C.
 Gen. Stat. § 28A-18-11, you may request the Clerk of Superior Court to set a confirmation date for your final account instead of filing a full supervised accounting petition.

 3. Serve Written Notice.
-Mail a written notice to every heir, devisee, legatee, and creditor located in North Carolina.
-Send it by first-class mail at least 30 days before the scheduled confirmation date.
+Mail a written notice to every heir, devisee, legatee, and other interested person entitled to notice.
+Send it by mail at least 20 days before the scheduled hearing.
 The notice must state the date, time, and place when you will present the final account for confirmation.

 4. File an Affidavit of Mailing.
 After service, file with the clerk an affidavit or certificate of mailing.
 This filing proves you complied with the notice requirement in § 28A-18-11.

 6. Attend the Confirmation Hearing.
-On the scheduled date, present the account in open court.
+On the scheduled date, present the account to the clerk.
 If no exceptions are filed, the clerk issues an order allowing and settling the account.
-If someone files exceptions, the clerk will set a contested hearing date not less than 15 days after the exceptions are filed.
+If someone files exceptions, the clerk will hear the matter as provided by law.

 7. Obtain the Clerk’s Confirmation Order.
-Once confirmed, the order discharges you from further accounting duties.
-You can distribute any remaining assets and close the estate file.
+Once confirmed, the order settles the account.
+You can then complete any remaining administration and close the estate file.

 This permissive notice method reduces costs and court time when no one disputes the accounting.
 It also gives potential objectors an opportunity to raise concerns without requiring a full supervised estate.
 Always follow the timeline and service rules in § 28A-18-11 to ensure court approval.